Prashika/sample-react-jsx-app-with-cypress-integration/README.md

-# Sample react application with jsx
+# Sample react application with jsx using default webpack-config
 - ## Focused on react application with jsx using default webpack-config and cypress code-coverage configuration with one sample test case.

 # Implementation: